cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 **NOTE: Your working directory must be clean before switching to the IDA files**.

 When you switch back to the main variant, changes will be moved into the `ida-customizations` folder, and the original files are being restored.
-The script uses `git stash` to restore the main files, so in case of an inadvertently switch (or any error), you can restore your original changes (see `git stash list` and `git stash pop`).
+The script uses `git stash` to restore the main files, so in case of an inadvertent switch (or any error), you can restore your original changes (see `git stash list` and `git stash pop`).
 Note however that **changes in the `ida-customizations` folder will be overwritten** by this script!

 ### Workflows